hyperswine/rei/docs/pages/reiscript.md

+---
+layout: default
-# Rei Scripting Language
+title: Rei Scripting Language
+---

 `reis` is pretty much rei's scripting language.

 You can embed it in your code, or use it as a library.